 Domain registrars and hosting

 Before we go further, it’s worth clarifying the difference between a domain registrar and a web host.
-If you’re unsure as to what these are and how they’re related, think of them like this: the hosting/server is your website’s house, where all of the files are physically stored, and the domain name is the street address, telling users where to find the files.
+If you’re unsure, think of them like this: the hosting/server is your website’s house, where all of the files are physically stored, and the domain name is the street address, telling users where to find the files.

 Sometimes a host will handle both your domain name and the hosting, but often they’re separate so it’s useful to know the difference between the two.